fcecin/ibc/docs/token/wraplockapi.md

 # Wraplock API

-This section discusses the Wraplock API.
+This section discusses the main Wraplock APIs.

-The `wraplock` contract exposes the following entry points that are callable by users:
+The `wraplock` contract exposes the following public actions:

 * `transfer` notification: transferring native tokens to the `wraplock` contract will lock them and trigger an inline `wraplock::emitxfer` action which records the token transfer in the action parameters.
 A proof of execution of a `wraplock::emitxfer` action with specific parameters on the source chain, provided to the `wraptoken` contract on the destination chain, allows the `wraptoken` endpoint to issue a quantity of wrapped tokens, to the beneficiary named in the (now proven) `wraplock::emitxfer` action invocation, that is equivalent to the quantity of tokens locked by this token-locking transfer; it also allows the `wraptoken` contract on the destination chain to decide to cancel the token transfer from the source chain (see the [Wraptoken API](/token/wraptokenapi.md) in the next section).